Oghma-Infinium/Ascensio/README.md

 - _YOU_ for reading this :D
 - Curly for the original iteration of Ascensio!
-- The Waking Dreams server <3
+- The Waking Dreams Dev team <3
 - JTK for his visual academy that jumpstarted this list
 - Bethesda Game Studios
 - ElminsterAU and the xEdit team